Getting Rid of Rodents (Rats and Mice)

 How can I get rid of rodents?

 Rats and mice have babies often, so it is important to find and get rid of them quickly and efficiently.
-Even if you do not see an actual rodent, the size of the droppings can tell you if there is a mouse or rat.
-Mouse droppings are approximately 6 mm (¼ inch) long, and rat droppings measure up to 19 mm (¾ inch) long.
+Even if you do not see an actual rodent, the size and shape of the droppings can tell you if it is a mouse or rat.
+It is important to know what pest you are trying to get rid of as there are different control methods for the different rodents.
+Mouse droppings are approximately 6 mm (1/4 inch) long and oval shaped.
+Roof rat droppings are about 13 mm (1/2 inch) long with pointed ends and Norway rat droppings are about 19mm (3/4 inch) long with blunt ends.

 How can I prevent rodents from living on my property?